lucasandcribb/scmusicguide/wp-content/plugins/the-events-calendar-facebook-importer/readme.txt

 * <a href="http://m.tri.be/35">The Events Calendar: Eventbrite Tickets</a>
 * <a href="http://m.tri.be/36">The Events Calendar: Community Events</a>
 * <a href="http://m.tri.be/37">The Events Calendar: WooCommerce Tickets</a>
-* The Events Calendar: Filter Bar (coming summer 2013)
+* The Events Calendar: Filter Bar (coming late 2013)
+* The Events Calendar: EDD Tickets (coming late 2013)
+* The Events Calendar: WPEC Tickets (coming late 2013)

 == Upgrade Notice ==